microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ## Is this the right control?
 Use an InfoBar control when a user should be informed of, acknowledge, or take action on a message.
-By default the notification will remain in the content area until dismissed by the user but will not necessarily break user flow.
+By default the notification will remain in the content area until closed by the user but will not necessarily break user flow.

 An InfoBar will take up space in your layout and behave like any other child elements.